 Weebit Nano tapes-out first 22nm demo chip

-Weebit ReRAM in 22nm FD-SOI process provides cost-effective, reliable embedded NVM for IoT, edge AI and other ultra-low power applications

-/EIN News/ -- HOD HASHARON, Israel, Jan.
-02, 2023 (GLOBE NEWSWIRE) -- Weebit Nano Limited (ASX:WBT), a leading developer of next-generation memory technologies for the global semiconductor industry, has taped-out (released to manufacturing) demonstration chips integrating its embedded Resistive Random-Access Memory (ReRAM) module in an advanced 22nm FD-SOI (fully depleted silicon on insulator) process technology.
-This is the first tape-out of Weebit ReRAM in 22nm, one of the industry’s most common process nodes, and a geometry where embedded flash is not viable.
+HOD HASHARON, Israel, Jan.
+02, 2023 (GLOBE NEWSWIRE) -- Weebit Nano Limited WBT, a leading developer of next-generation memory technologies for the global semiconductor industry, has taped-out (released to manufacturing) demonstration chips integrating its embedded Resistive Random-Access Memory (ReRAM) module in an advanced 22nm FD-SOI (fully depleted silicon on insulator) process technology.
+This is the first tape-out of Weebit ReRAM in 22nm, one of the industry's most common process nodes, and a geometry where embedded flash is not viable.

 Weebit worked with its development partners CEA-Leti and CEA-List to successfully scale its ReRAM technology down to 22nm.
 The teams designed a full IP memory module that integrates a multi-megabit ReRAM block targeting the 22nm FD-SOI process which is designed to deliver outstanding performance for connected and ultra-low power applications such as IoT and edge AI.